UWrc/UWrc.github.io/docs/data-commons/kinetics.md

 ## How to access?

 The file path for kinetics dataset on `klone` is `/data/kinetics`.

+The file path for kinetics dataset on `tillicum` is `/gpfs/datasets/kinetics`.

 The kinetics dataset is licensed by Google Inc. under a Creative Commons Attribution 4.0 International License.
 Published.
 May 22, 2017.